NeurodataWithoutBorders/pynwb-course/slides/chapter1_01_introduction.md

     io.write(nwbfile)
 ```

 That's it!
-This code just made an NWB file called `example_file_path.nwb` which contains 1000 random data points and some associated metadata.
+All together, this code makes an NWB file called `example_file_path.nwb` containing a mouse's running speed for 1000 seconds as well as structured metadata associated with this experimental session.

 ---